Skip to main content

 Angelman Syndrome: Common Misdiagnoses

 Angelman syndrome (AS) is commonly diagnosed at one to two years of age.
-Prior to the diagnosis of AS, some individuals living with AS may be given other diagnoses to explain their symptoms or characteristics.
+Prior to the diagnosis of AS, some individuals may receive other diagnoses due to overlapping symptoms.

 Why and How Does Angelman Syndrome Get Misdiagnosed?